amazon-science/nl2sql-omop-cdm/README.md

 ## 1. Environment setup

-Note: The pipeline has been tested in Amazon's SageMaker `pytorch_latest_p36` conda environment.
+Note: The pipeline has been tested in Amazon's SageMaker Linux instance.
 It assumes that:

 * You are in a GPU instance with CUDA 11.0, especially for model training.
 To setup the conda environment and install the remaining python packages, please change the directory to `setup/` and run `setup.sh` script.
 You first need to change the bash file mode if needed.
 Instructions to complete setup are as follows: